cmnord/malaria-gwas/README.md

 [Proposal][proposal]

-Here is the user guide to MUSCLE with instructions on how to download: [http://www.drive5.com/muscle/muscle.html] I used this to make the multiple alignments and phylogenetic trees.
+[User guide][muscle] to MUSCLE with instructions on how to download.
+I used this to make the multiple alignments and phylogenetic trees.

-This website is useful for visualizing the alignments (muscle just spits out another fasta): [https://www.ebi.ac.uk/Tools/msa/mview/].
+[This website][muscleviz] is useful for visualizing the alignments (muscle just spits out another fasta).

-And this is the tools that I used to make the phylogenetic trees: [http://evolution.genetics.washington.edu/phylip.html].
-I used the Drawtree Java app.
+[Tools][drawtree] to make the phylogenetic trees: I used the Drawtree Java app.

 [Roadmap Epigenomics Project metadata][roadmap]